dtonda8/PASS_W6/README.md

 ---

 ### Q1: Maximum Nesting Depth of the Parentheses (adapted from [here](https://leetcode.com/problems/maximum-nesting-depth-of-the-parentheses/description/))
-You are given a valid parentheses string (i.e. every open `(` there is a matching `)` later in the string).
+You are given a valid parentheses string (i.e. for every `(` there is a matching `)` later in the string).
 You are limited to using linked structures (linked queue/stack/list).

 Nesting depth of `()` is 1
 Nesting depth of `(())` is 2